c0de-wizard/stargazer/README.md

 The architecture of the project follows the principles of Clean Architecture.
 Here's how the sample project implements it:

 ### Core

 This layer contains core classes shared between modules.
 It includes:
 - Application dagger interfaces, Scope annotations
 - Generic classes eg Interactor, which enforces domain interactor implementation when extended.
 - Common extension classes

 ### Repository (Data Layer)
 This layer is responsible for fetching data.
 It contains cache and remote implementation.

 ### Features
 This layer is where we create different feature modules.
 Browse Repository & Bookmark Repository.

-Each module implements:
+Structure breakdown:
 - Injection: Each feature has it's own component with that injects the dependencies it needs.
 This allows each feature to have lean subcomponents
 - Domain Logic Invokes the repository to get data and presents it to the ui layer.
 It also has mappers that transform objects to the required type. eg Entity -> ViewModelData
 - UI: This is responsible displaying data.

 ### Navigator
 This is a dumb layer that simply acts as a route between modules using intent actions.